kurdC/PDbyCyberya/README.md

 ##
  new method to install
  nh rootles without any issues in Termux

 ###installation:

-’’’
+installation :
+‘‘‘
 pkg update&&pkg  upgrade
 pkg install git
 git clone https://github.com/kurdC/PDCyberya
 chmod +x PDCYBERYA.sh
 bash PDCYBERYA.sh
-’’’
+‘‘‘
 this /process may take some time when finished then exit termux by typing: